The Key Keepers

 - The Atoner: Deeply regrets the way she acted as a bully, one of her first actions after her Heel Realization was to apologize to her most recent victim.

 - Bait-and-Switch: Pulled this on one of her victims.
-She appeared between her and the trio of bullies and scolds them for making lame insults, making her think she'd come to help... only to simply kick her herself soon after.
+She appeared between her and the trio of bullies and scolds them for making lame insults, making her think Tianhuo had come to help... only to simply kick her herself soon after.

 - Battle in the Center of the Mind: In a prophetic dream, she bore witness to a clash between the spirits of the stallion and dragon who gave rise to the Longma.

-- Bilingual Bonus: Her name is Mandarin (天火), and the English translation is easily one of the coolest names in the game.
+- Bilingual Bonus: Her name is Mandarin (天火), and the English translation of "Heaven's Flame" is easily one of the coolest names in the game.

 - The Bully: She used to be one before a prophetic dream set her straight, and now thinking about her dishonorable past fills her with shame.

 - Chinese Girl: She is clearly based on a Chinese dragon, and has Chinese instruments in her theme song.
-And has mentioned before, her name is Mandarin.
+And as mentioned before, her name is Mandarin.

 - Dark and Troubled Past: She used to be a bully until she received a prophetic dream, now that part of her past fills her with shame.